The Ideal Gas Equation (AQA A Level Chemistry): Revision Note

 Ideal gases

-• The volume that an ideal gas occupies depends on:
+• The volume of an ideal gas depends on its pressure and temperature

-• When a gas is heated (at constant pressure) the particles gain more kinetic energy and undergo more frequent collisions with the container wall
+• When a gas is heated at constant pressure, the particles gain kinetic energy and collide more frequently and with greater force with the walls of the container

 The volume of a gas increases upon heating to keep a constant pressure (a); volume is directly proportional to the temperature (b)